JvstvsHD/necrify/README.md

 #### Punishing a player

-All punishments are imposed via the punishment manager (obtainable via VelocityPunishment#getPunishmentManager).
+All punishments are imposed via the punishment manager (obtainable via Necrify#getPunishmentManager).
 For example, banning a player could be done this way:

 ```java